Does GenAI Make Usability Testing Obsolete?: Evaluation Design

 \subsubsection{Expert Review and Expert Assessment}

-As the second usability evaluation method, we conducted expert reviews with two UI/UX professionals with multiple years of work experience (1 male, 1 female).
+As the second usability evaluation method, we conducted expert reviews with two UI/UX professionals (1 male, 1 female) each with six years of work experience.
+Their daily work is to conduct usability evaluations and UX design.
 The first session was conducted in person, and the second via zoom.
 Each session was divided into two distinct phases, with an introduction at the beginning to explain the obligatory details and the purpose of the study.
-In the \textbf{first} phase, the experts independently reviewed the two reference apps without knowing about UX-LLM, starting with the Quiz app.
+In the \textbf{first phase}, the experts independently reviewed the two reference apps without knowing about UX-LLM, starting with the Quiz app.
 They navigated through the interfaces, vocalising their observations and identifying usability issues, similar to the think-aloud protocol.
 The identified usability issues are listed in the replication package \cite{Pourasad:24}.

-The \textbf{second} phase was dedicated to assessing the usability issues identified by UX-LLM listed in details in the replication package \cite{Pourasad:24}.
+The \textbf{second phase} was dedicated to assessing the usability issues identified by UX-LLM listed in details in the replication package \cite{Pourasad:24}.
 The experts completed a questionnaire, where, for each usability issue identified by UX-LLM, they had to to classify it into one of the following categories: “Usability Issue”, “No Usability Issue”, “Uncertain”, or “Irrelevant/ Incorrect Statement”.
 Their assessments are listed in Table \ref{apptable:usabilityIssuesAssesment}.